Woodrow Memorial Presbyterian Church

 Woodrow Memorial Presbyterian Church (also known as Bishop's Memorial A.M.E.
 Church) is a historic church in Columbia, South Carolina.

-It was built in 1885 and added to the National Register of Historic Places in 1979.
-In addition to its National Register of Historic Places status, Woodrow Memorial falls within the boundaries of Waverly Protection Area, a Preservation District within the City of Columbia Urban Design and Historic Preservation District system, as well as in Waverly Historic District.
+The church was built in 1885 and added to the National Register of Historic Places in 1979.
+In addition to its National Register of Historic Places status, it falls within the boundaries of Waverly Protection Area, a Preservation District within the City of Columbia Urban Design and Historic Preservation District system, as well as in Waverly Historic District.